austinsdoe/accel.idsr/README.rst

 for which you can copy the file accelidsr/accel.idsr.ini.CHANGEME file, set your configuration properties there and save as accel.idsr.ini

-To run the application ensure you active the virtualenv first:
+To run the application ensure you activate the virtualenv first:

 ::